enriana/portfolio-enni/README.md

 25% increase in the on-time completion rate of internal service requests by implementing a metrics-based performance system.

-(Previous roles at PT Bank Central Asia, Tbk include Senior Office Administration Staff, Senior Finance Staff, and Senior Operational Support Staff)
+(Previous roles at PT Bank Central Asia, Tbk include Office Administration Staff, Finance Staff, and Operational Support Staff)